A Viennese company strives to revolutionize healthcare diagnostics: a new technology analyzes cells and aids in producing targeted therapies.

 TissueGnostics (TG) is an Austrian company focusing on integrated solutions for high content and/or high throughput scanning and analysis of biomedical, veterinary, natural sciences and technical microscopy samples.

-TG was founded by scientists from the Vienna University Hospital (AKH) in 2003.
-It is now a globally active company with subsidiaries in the EU, the USA and China and customers in 28 countries.
+TG has been founded by scientists from the Vienna University Hospital (AKH) in 2003.
+It is now a globally active company with subsidiaries in the EU, the USA and China and customers in 30 countries.

-TG systems offer integrated workflows, i.e. scan and analysis, for digital slides or images of tissue sections, Tissue Microarrays (TMA), cell culture monolayers, smears and of other samples on slides and oversized slides, in Microtiter plates, Petri dishes and specialized sample containers.
+The TG systems offer integrated workflows, i.e. scan and analysis, for digital slides or images of tissue sections, Tissue Microarrays (TMA), cell culture monolayers, smears and of other samples on slides and oversized slides, in Microtiter plates, Petri dishes and specialized sample containers.
+TG also provides dedicated workflows for FISH, CISH and other dot structures.

 Sponsored Content Policy: News-Medical.net publishes articles and related content that may be derived from sources where we have existing commercial relationships, provided such content adds value to the core editorial ethos of News-Medical.Net which is to educate and inform site visitors interested in medical research, science, medical devices and treatments.